Safe and Interpretable Estimation of Optimal Treatment Regimes: Synthetic Data Experiments: Additional Results and Implementation Details

 \subsection{Additional Results for Synthetic Data Experiments}

 \paragraph{Summary of our Analysis.} We first compare our method with the 39 approaches that do not use the oracle reward function and are not a preset policy.
+As noted in Section~\ref{sec: synth}, on the 8 setups with 10-15 timesteps where the observed data is generated from educated policies, our method is consistently the top performer.
 Looking at the 8 setups where we have 10-15 timesteps and 2-5 missing timesteps, our method outperforms all other approaches in the majority of setups (5 of 8) and is always among the top four performing approaches -- never more than 4.5 percentage points worse than the best approach.
-As noted in Section~\ref{sec: synth}, in the 16 setups with 10-15 timesteps we are the best performing method 9 of 16 times and among the top 4 approaches 16 of 16 times - never more than 7 percentage points worse than the top approach.
+In the 16 setups with 10-15 timesteps we are the best performing method 9 of 16 times and among the top 4 approaches 16 of 16 times - never more than 7 percentage points worse than the top approach.
 When compared on all 32 simulations setups, where some are specifically designed for finite-timestep backward induction methods to perform well, our method outperforms all of the comparison approaches in 17 of the 32 setups and is among the top 4 approaches 29 times -- never more than 10.1 percentage points worse than the top approach.

 When we also consider the oracle reward functions, our method is never more than 12 percentage points worse than the top performing approach on the 8 setups with 10-15 timesteps and 2-5 missing timesteps and never more than 15 percentage points worse than the top performing approach across all 32 setups.